Why Work at National Fuel

 All other areas: 1-800-365-3234

 Or visit NationalFuel.com for more information.
-If you need to meet with us in person our Customer Assistance Centers are open for walk-in customers beginning February 17th.
-Find more information about the Customer Assistance Centers reopening on the inside of this newsletter.
+If you need to meet with us in person our Customer Assistance Centers are open for walk-in customers as of February 17, 2025.
+Find more information about the Customer Assistance Centers at NationalFuel.com/CustomerAssistanceCenters.

 Customers with hearing or speech difficulties are able to communicate with on electronic display (TTY or teletypewriter) and can have a relay call placed to us by calling 711.